 Apply to Your RN Program

 Now that you’ve identified the type of RN program you want to apply to, it’s time to begin the application process.
-But before you spend the time and pay the fee for your application, you’ll need to figure out what’s involved when applying.
+Before you spend the time gathering your application materials, you’ll need to figure out what’s involved when applying.
 For example, will you need to show that you have taken prerequisite courses and achieved a minimum GPA in them before applying?
 Or can you apply first, and then take the prerequisite classes later?
 Before sending off your application, make sure you have a full understanding of the following points.

 Practically all RN programs will require foundational coursework before the core nursing curriculum begins.
 These classes usually consist of courses such as: